Bright Health: History

-The company was founded by Bob Sheehy, the former CEO of United Healthcare, with partners Kyle Rolfing, Tom Valdivia and seed investor Flare Capital Partners, upon raising $81.5 million in venture capital in 2016.
+The company was founded by Bob Sheehy, the former CEO of UnitedHealth Group#UnitedHealthcare, with partners Kyle Rolfing, Tom Valdivia and seed investor Flare Capital Partners, upon raising $81.5 million in venture capital in 2016.
 The company said it would focus on "consumer-centric" technology, facilitating patient experiences through digital interfaces.
 Bright Health is based in Minneapolis.
 It first began offering plans in Colorado in a partnership with Centura Health after several large insurers announced they would be pulling out of the state.

 In 2017, Bright Health acquired the marketing firm Spyder Trap, and its founder became Bright Health's Chief Technology Officer.
 In June 2017, the company raised an additional $160 million in Series B funding.
 In September 2017, Forbes included Bright Health on a list of 25 "next billion-dollar startups".
 The company aligned with Mercy Health, the largest hospital system in Ohio, in July 2018 and partnered with Mount Sinai in New York to offer Medicare Advantage plans the next month.
 Bright Health closed a $200 million Series C financing round in November 2018, bringing the total raised to more than $440 million.
 It next began offering plans in the State of Arizona, before setting plans to sell in Alabama in 2018, partnering with Arizona Care Network (an insurer owned by Dignity Health and Abrazo Community Health Network) in Phoenix and Brookwood Baptist Health in Birmingham.

 In 2019, Bright Health joined America's Health Insurance Plans, a trade association for health insurance companies, and expanded into parts of New York, Ohio, and Tennessee.
 It also raised an additional $635 million for expansion, bringing the total amount of funding to more than $1 billion.
 G. Mike Mikan, who formerly held leadership roles at UnitedHealth Group and Best Buy, joined as vice chairman and president in September 2019.
 By December 2019, Bright Health was operating in 22 markets in 12 states.